justinrumpf/Football-Playbook/README.md

 # Football Playbook
-Learn about programming by developing a flag football playbook website.
+Learn about programming by creating a website to manage flag football plays.

 Learn how to create a web page with this easy to follow example using HTML/CSS/JAVASCRIPT.